lbwa/v-access/README.md

      path: '/private-routes',
      component: () => import('@/views/Private'),
      meta: {
-       // This routes will be added when all elements has been satisfied
+       // This routes will be added when all elements have been satisfied
        access: [
          'admin',
          'mongo.read'